outwatch/outwatch/README.md

 If anything is not working, cross-check how things are done in the template.

+### Use common javascript libraries with OutWatch

+We have prepared helpers for some javascript libraries.
+You can find them in the [OutWatch-libs](https://github.com/outwatch/outwatch-libs) Repository.

 ## Bugs and Feedback
 For bugs, questions and discussions please use [GitHub Issues](https://github.com/OutWatch/outwatch/issues).